dkortzak/CaVb-controlling-endocytic-turnover/README.md

-# CaVβ is a molecular switch controlling the endocytic turnover and trafficking dynamics of L-type calcium channels
+# Ca<\sub>V<\sub>β is a molecular switch controlling the endocytic turnover and trafficking dynamics of L-type calcium channels

 Datasets accompanying *CaVβ is a molecular switch controlling the endocytic turnover and trafficking dynamics of L-type calcium channels* by Conrad et al.